simonmonk/raspirobotboard2/README.md

 To use these you will need to download Adafruit's Python library for the Pi from [here](http://learn.adafruit.com/matrix-7-segment-led-backpack-with-the-raspberry-pi/overview).

 Make sure that you plug the display in the right way around.
-The socket pins are labelled on the RRB2.
+The socket pins are labelled on the RRB2, make sure they match up with the labels on the display.
+You can use male to female jumper wires if you wish to put the display further away or its too big.

 # Example Projects

-Have a look in the examples folder of this library for some examples using the RRB2.
+Have a look in the "examples" folder of this library for some examples using the RRB2.